panjf2000/ants/README.md

 	fmt.Printf("running goroutines: %d\n", ants.Running())
 	fmt.Printf("finish all tasks.\n")

-	// Use the pool with a function,
+	// Use the pool with a method,
 	// set 10 to the capacity of goroutine pool and 1 second for expired duration. p, _ := ants.NewPoolWithFunc(10, func(i interface{}) {
 		myFunc(i)